 - Sensitivity to sweet, hot, or cold food and beverage.

-- Continued recession, sever inflammation, bone loss, and possible tooth loss.
+- Continued recession, severe inflammation, bone loss, and possible tooth loss.

 - Root and tooth decay.